iop-alliance/OpenKnowHow/README.md

 - <https://manifest.opennext.eu> -
   web-UI to create meta-data for a project

+The most important files in this repo, in decending order:

+1. <src/spec/okh.ttl> -
+    The main source file of this Specification
+2. <src/spec/otrl.ttl> -
+    The source file of the Open Technology&Documentation Readiness Levels Specification (used by _okh.ttl_)
+3. <src/schema/okh.schema.json> -
+    The [JSON Schema] for the (TOML) manifests, which are commonly used as the source files by the projects or project platforms to store/transmit the projects data,
+    even though the _real_ data is always the RDF form (which can be generated from these manifests).

 The work here is based on the [Open Know-How Specification v1.0.0]( https://standards.internetofproduction.org/pub/okh/release/1), as released in 2019.